 The popularity of chilli peppers has grown dramatically in recent decades, with hotter varieties leading the surge.
 An estimated 25% of the world's population now incorporates chillies into their daily meals (Halikowski-Smith, 2015).
 Roughly two-thirds of global chilli production comes from Asia (FAOSTAT, 2022).
 Chilli cultivation offers significant economic advantages for small-scale farmers, boosting their income and improving their social and economic standing (Weinberger and Lumpkin, 2007; Kahane et al., 2013).

-Among the various viruses that plague chilli plants, chilli veinal mottle virus (ChiVMV) stands out as the most damaging and widespread, particularly in East Asia and certain African nations.
+Among the various viruses that plague chilli plants, Chilli veinal mottle virus (ChiVMV) stands out as the most damaging and widespread, particularly in East Asia and certain African nations.
 The presence of ChiVMV infection has been documented in numerous countries, including Korea (Ha et al., 2013), Indonesia (Taufik et al., 2005), Papua New Guinea (Davis et al., 2002), China (Wang et al., 2006) and parts of West and East Africa (Womdim et al., 2001).
 Classified as a positive-sense single-stranded RNA (+ssRNA) virus, ChiVMV belongs to the Potyvirus genus within the Potyviridae family (King et al., 2011).
 Beyond Capsicum annuum, ChiVMV is known to infect a range of other plants in the Solanaceae family, including tobacco, tomato, eggplant and Jimson weed (Tsai et al., 2008; Ding et al., 2011; Yang et al., 2013; Zhao et al., 2014; Kaur et al., 2015).
 The characteristic signs of ChiVMV infection include mottled leaves with a mosaic pattern, distorted or drooping leaves, visible bands along the veins, and stunted fruit development (Tsai et al., 2008; Gao et al., 2016).
 The genetic makeup of ChiVMV is comprised of a single-stranded RNA molecule, about 9.7 kilobases in length excluding the poly(A) tail.
 This RNA encodes a polyprotein, which is subsequently cleaved by viral proteases into ten functional mature proteins (Yang et al., 2013; Gao et al., 2016).
 The aphid Aphis gossypii has been identified as a non-persistent transmitter of the virus among solanaceous crops (Shah et al., 2008).

 Material and Methods